otrv4/otrv4/otrv4.md

       H is the Ed448 public key generated as defined in RFC 8032.
 ```

-Public keys have fingerprints, which are hex strings that serve as
+Public keys have fingerprints, which are hex strings that serve as identifiers
-identifiers for the public key.
-The fingerprint is calculated by taking the
+for the public key.
+The full OTRv4 fingerprint is calculated by taking the
-SHA3-512 hash of the byte-level representation of the public key.
+sha3-512 hash of the byte-level representation of the public key.
+To

-For generation of the public key, refer to RFC 8032 [\[17\]](#references),
-section 5.2.5.
+authenticate a long-term key pair, the [Socialist Millionaire's
+Protocol](#socialist-millionaires-protocol--smp-) and manual fingerprint
+comparison may be used.
+For the first, the full fingerprint is included in the
+authentication.
+To make manual comparison easier, two versions of the
+fingerprint may be used:

+* Truncation to 56 bytes (224-bit security level)
+* Truncation to 32 bytes (128-bit security level)

-The public key is generated as follows:
+The public key is generated as follows (refer to RFC 8032[\[17\]](#references),
+for more information on key generation):

 ```
 The symmetric key is 57 bytes of cryptographically secure random data.